aerospike/backup-go/cmd/asrestore/readme.md

       --socket-timeout int       Socket timeout in milliseconds.
 If this value is 0, its set to total-timeout.
 If both are 0, there is no socket idle time limit
                                  Default: 10 seconds. (default 10000)
-  -i, --input-file string       Restore from a single backup file.
+  -N, --nice int                 The limits for read/write storage bandwidth in MiB/s -i, --input-file string        Restore from a single backup file.
 Use - for stdin.
                                  Required, unless --directory or --directory-list is used.

       --ignore-record-error      Ignore permanent record specific error. e.g AEROSPIKE_RECORD_TOO_BIG.
                                  By default such errors are not ignored and asrestore terminates.
                                  Optional: Use verbose mode to see errors in detail.
       --disable-batch-writes     Disables the use of batch writes when restoring records to the Aerospike cluster.
                                  By default, the cluster is checked for batch write support, so only set this flag if you explicitly don't want
                                  batch writes to be used or asrestore is failing to recognize that batch writes are disabled and is failing to work because of it.
       --max-async-batches int    The max number of outstanding async record batch write calls at a time.
                                  For pre-6.0 servers, 'batches' are only a logical grouping of records, and each record is uploaded individually.
 The true max number of async aerospike calls would then be
                                  <max-async-batches> * <batch-size>
                                  Default is 32. (default 32)
       --batch-size int           The max allowed number of records to simultaneously upload in an async batch write calls to make to aerospike at a time.
                                  Default is 128 with batch writes enabled, or 16 without batch writes. (default 128) --extra-ttl int            For records with expirable void-times, add N seconds of extra-ttl to the recorded void-time.
+  -u, --unique                   Skip records that already exist in the namespace;
+                                 Don't touch them.

+  -r, --replace                  Fully replace records that already exist in the namespace;
+                                 Don't update them.

+  -g, --no-generation            Don't check the generation of records that already exist in the namespace.
+  -T, --timeout int              Set the timeout (ms) for commands.
+                                 Default: 10000 (default 10000)
+      --retry-base-timeout int   Set the initial delay between retry attempts in milliseconds
+                                 Default: 10000 (default 10000)
+      --retry-multiplier float   retry-multiplier is used to increase the delay between subsequent retry attempts.
+                                 The actual delay is calculated as: retry-base-timeout * (retry-multiplier ^ attemptNumber)
+                                 Default: 0
+      --retry-max-retries uint   Set the maximum number of retry attempts that will be made.
+If set to 0, no retries will be performed.
+                                 Default: 0

 Compression Flags:
   -z, --compress string         Enables compressing of backup files using the specified compression algorithm.